Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 2. [**Implementing the Project**](#implementing-the-project): To put our idea into practice, we turned to **experts in soil ecosystems**, **specialists in microbe**, and **previous iGEM teams** to seek professional suggestions for our experimental design.
 With their assistance, we **developed four interdependent systems:** symbiotic, functional, survival, and metabolic regulation in our engineering bacteria(see more details in [Description](/description/)).

-3. [**Managing the Risk**](#managing-the-risk): For further development of our project, we gave careful consideration to the potential risks that would threaten the interests of all mankind.
-Drawing on the expertise of **specialists in biological ethics**, we were fully aware of **our duty to balance space exploration and environmental ethics.** We also searched for a reliable method to **address the safety issues.**
+3. [**Managing the Risk**](#managing-the-risk): For further development of our project, we carefully considered the potential risks that would threaten the interests of all mankind.
+Drawing on the expertise of **specialists in biological ethics**, we were fully aware of **our duty to balance space exploration and environmental ethics.** We also searched for a reliable method to **address the safety issues**.

 This year, all of our HP work follows **the STAR loop**(shown below).